molind/gitbook/docs/README.md

-# GitBook Toolchain Documentation
+# @gitbook-ng/gitbook

-This document aims to be a comprehensive guide to the @gitbook-ng/gitbook command line tool, version **3.3.4**.
+This document aims to be a comprehensive guide to the @gitbook-ng/gitbook command line tool, version **3.3.5**.

 ## What is `gitbook`